 Another feature of note is the top-mounted pump.
 Instead of awkwardly, fruitlessly pumping from a difficult angle, you only need to press the top of the dispenser with one finger to start doling out the soap.

 You might also like its easy refilling capabilities.
-Simply unscrew the top and pour more soap into the reservoir; there's no need for going under the sink and fiddling with extraneous parts.
-Moen will even throw in an 18oz refill bottle with every purchase for added convenience.
+You have to unscrew the top and pour more soap into the reservoir; there's no need for going under the sink and fiddling with foreign parts.
+Moen will even throw in an 18 oz. refill bottle with every purchase for added convenience.

 Style-wise, the Moen 3942 is a pretty attractive product.
 It's available in six different finishes, each one more dazzling than the last: